Purdue Dignitaries Join PVM Faculty, Staff, Students and Alumni at Reception Honoring Dr. Willie Reed

 Also on hand were Drs.
 Sue and Craig Wardrip, who both are members of the DVM Class of 1978.
 “And I want to say that Willie and Dorothy have provided the face of veterinary medicine for this college very effectively for a very long time and we’re proud to have had him here as our leader.”

 Following the remarks from guests, Dr. Salisbury turned toward a large veiled object by the podium and explained that the creation of a portrait is a long-standing tradition of the College of Veterinary Medicine when a dean steps down.
 “You can find portraits of the College’s first five deans hanging right here in the library.
 What you are about to see now will join them,” Dr. Salisbury said.
-She then explained how PVM Professor Emeritus David Williams, a medical illustrator, had reached out to an artist from Champaign, Illinois, by the name of Patrick Hammie to see if he would be interested in painting a portrait of Dean Reed.
+She then explained how PVM Professor Emeritus David Williams, a medical illustrator, had reached out to an artist named Patrick Earl Hammie, Professor of Studio Art at the University of Illinois at Urbana-Champaign, to see if he would be interested in painting a portrait of Dean Reed.

 Dean Reed acknowledges the beautiful artistry of Patrick Hammie, who painted the dean’s portrait, and helped unveil it at the reception.